kleynjan/sphinx-jinja-ext/README.md

 # Directive to add Jinja expressions to RST/MyST documents
-In general terms, this extension shows:
-1. How to define an new RST directive and add it to Sphinx.
-1. Given that directive, how to define and generate a new docutils node from it.
-1. Finally, how to produce HTML output from this docutils node.

-The extension adds a jinja_div directive to your rST:
+This extension adds a jinja_div directive to your rST:
 ~~~~
 .. jinja_div:: 203923
    :class: jj_class